bonomani/devmon/docs/TEMPLATES.md

 Each subfolder in the vendor-model directory is a separate test.
 The folder's name is important because it defines the test name reported to your display server.
-For example, a subfolder named 'cpu' in your vendor-model directory defines the CPU test.
+For example, a subfolder named `cpu` in your vendor-model directory defines the CPU test.

 Under each test subfolder, there are five files: